haininh2311/RAG/README.md

 ## Overview

-This project implements a Retrieval-Augmented Generation (RAG) system as part of the course assignment.
-The system is designed to answer questions using documents compiled from publicly available sources.
+This project is a question-answering system using Retrieval-Augmented Generation (RAG) to answer questions related to Vietnam National University (VNU) and the University of Engineering and Technology (UET).

 ## Data Format